Proekspert is looking for an Android developer to join a large-scale mobile application project

 The main challenge is the size of the project.
 It will likely take a new developer more than a month to understand the project from end to end.
 With large projects, it often happens that people who have worked on it for an entire year still haven’t been exposed to all parts of the app.

 From a technical point of view, this is a native app.
-One of the specifications of the project is that the app must support the customer’s brand renewal campaign.
+One of the specifications of the project is that the app must support the client’s brand renewal campaign.
 The company itself updated its systems a few years ago, but the update of the application is entirely up to Proekspert.
 Essentially, it is an app built from scratch by Proekspert.

 The project has become so large that you are now searching for a new developer for that specific team.
 Who exactly are you looking for?